croct-tech/cache-js/README.md

 of a loader function for the expiration period that you configure.
 Once the cache expires, the next `get` call will still return the cached value while the loader function is being resolved in the background.
 - [`SharedInFlightCache`](src/sharedInFlight.ts): A cache that ensures there is no concurrent get requests for a key to the underlying cache.

+### Behavior strategies

+- [`ErrorResilientCache`](src/errorResilient.ts): A cache wrapper that suppresses and logs errors from the underlying cache.
+Consumers can then assume that the cache never fails.

 ## Contributing